ygemici/osz/docs/services.md

 Drivers
 -------

 Each device driver has it's own task.
-They are allowed to map MMIO into their BSS, and to access I/O address space.
+They are allowed to map MMIO into their bss segment, and to access I/O address space.
 Only "FS" task and CORE allowed to send messages to them.
-There's one exception, the video driver, which receives messages from "UI" task and CORE.
+There's one exception, the video driver, which receives messages from "UI" task, not "FS".

 Typical functions: IRQ(), ioctl(), setcursor().